Brian Johnson issues statement on AC/DC and his hearing loss

-There’s been so much talk about the recent AC/DC issues – first the band had to postpone their current Rock or Bust World tour following an announcement that singer Brian Johnson had to stop touring or risk permanent hearing loss.
+There’s been so much talk about the recent AC/DC issues – first, the band had to postpone their current Rock or Bust World tour following an announcement that singer Brian Johnson had to stop touring or risk permanent hearing loss.
 Fans were up in arms that the band promised to continue with a guest vocalist, claiming AC/DC were disrespecting their longtime frontman.
-Than rumours began swirling that Guns N Roses singer Axl Rose was going to hit the road with Angus Young and company so that they could honour their touring commitments, rumours whcih were confirmed Saturday night, just prior to Angus joining Guns N Roses onstage at Coachella to perform AC/DC’s Riff Raff and Whole Lotta Rosie.
+Then rumours began swirling that Guns N Roses singer Axl Rose was going to hit the road with Angus Young and company so that they could honour their touring commitments, rumours which were confirmed Saturday night, just prior to Angus joining Guns N Roses onstage at Coachella to perform AC/DC’s Riff Raff and Whole Lotta Rosie.

 Today, Brian Johnson released his own statement about the current situation and why he had to step down from performing with the AC/DC for the foreseeable future.
 You can read his comment below: